Fact-checked by the Snapmessages editorial team

 Employers represent the most common source of legitimate message monitoring.
 According to Gartner’s 2022 workforce monitoring research, 60% of large employers increased monitoring of employee digital communications during and after the COVID-19 pandemic, driven by the shift to remote work.
 Tools like Microsoft Viva Insights, Teramind, and Hubstaff give employers access to message logs, keystrokes, and communication metadata.

-If you use a company-issued device or a company email account, assume your messages are being monitored.
-This is not paranoia — it is the statistical baseline for modern employment.
+Use a company-issued device or a company email account, and you should assume your messages are being monitored.
+This is not paranoia, it is the statistical baseline for modern employment.

 Intimate Partners and Family Members